 Chester is one of English history's greatest gifts to the contemporary visitor.
 Its red-sandstone wall, which today gift-wraps a tidy collection of Tudor and Victorian buildings, was built during Roman times.
 The town was then called Castra Devana, and was the largest Roman fortress in Britain.

-It's hard to believe today, but throughout the Middle Ages Chester made its money as the most important port in the northwest.
+Beyond the cruciform-shaped historic centre, Chester is an ordinary, residential town; it's hard to believe today, but throughout the Middle Ages Chester made its money as the most important port in the northwest.
 However, the River Dee silted up over time and Chester fell behind Liverpool in importance.